|Periode:||Semester 2, Blok IV|

 BSc LST or BSc MST

-This new course introduces nanotechnologies from a chemical perspective and details to what extend nanotechnology can be used to study biology.
+This course introduces nanotechnologies from a chemical perspective and details to what extend nanotechnology can be used to study biology.
 A particular focus of the course will be given to graphene, other two-dimensional materials, nanopores, and nanoparticles – with the objective to understand why those new nanomaterials are so much in the spot lights of scientific and academic research.
 Basic concepts such as bottom-up and top down nanofabrication, surface functionalization, biomolecular sequencing, wetting transparency, colloidal stability, nanocrystal nucleation & growth, electronic device nanophysics, and single molecule biochemistry, are explained first.
 Then, these elementary blocks will be put in perspective for applications: field-effect biosensing, nanopore sensing, current DNA sequencing technologies, and drug-delivery with nanoparticles.

 This course will train the students on the following points: